hphelion/documentation/cloudos/install.updates-and-extensions.md

 <!--
 ## Modify the CODN Runtime Configuration

-CODN is a web service that provides catalog integration and content download services for the HP Cloud OS Operational Dashboard and
+CODN is a web service that provides catalog integration and content download services for the HP Helion Cloud OS Operational Dashboard and
-HP Cloud OS Administration Dashboard.
+HP Helion Cloud OS Administration Dashboard.

 On your cloud controller node, the CODN configuration file is here: